azu/request-filtering-agent/README.md

 ### Example: Create an Agent with options

-An agent that allow to request `127.0.0.1`, but it dissllow other Private IP.
+An agent that allow requesting `127.0.0.1`, but it disallows other Private IP.

 ```js
 const fetch = require("node-fetch");